-We are proud to announce the release of Apache Kafka® 3.4 on behalf of the Apache Kafka community.
+The Apache Kafka® community is proud to announce the release of Apache Kafka 3.4.
 The 3.4 release contains many new features and improvements.
 This blog post will highlight some of the more prominent features.
 For a full list of changes, be sure to check the release notes.

 One of the highlights of this release is the ability to migrate Kafka clusters from ZK to KRaft mode with no downtime.
 This is an early access feature, which is currently only suitable for testing in non production environments.
 It is another key step on the journey towards KRaft mode.
 See KIP-866 for more details.